-Note: You are currently viewing documentation for Moodle 3.3.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Dataform settings.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Dataform settings.

 - Activity administration

 - Activating RSS

 This page describes the various configuration options available within a Dataform activity.

 - 1 General

 - 3 Timing and Intervals

 - 4 Entries

 - 7 Restrict access/Activity completion

 Give your Dataform a name (e.g. “Report on Topic 1 Content”).
 The title entered here will be the name that learners see in the course content area.
 Learners will click on this name to enter and participate in the activity.